 When in 1877 the American explorer journalist Stanley reached the Atlantic, after having explored the whole course of the Congo jume (in the Zaire indigenous language), Leopold II called him and had him hired by the Committee of Studies of the Upper Congo, created in 1878.
 Stanley, with a group of Belgian soldiers, went up the entire route of the river, decreeing its possession, and in its basin established the power of the International Association of the Congo, whose authority had already been recognized also by the United States.

-According to Abbreviationfinder, Portugal was the only opponent, but Germany and France helped King Leopold II overcome the obstacle.
+According to Abbreviationfinder, an acronym site which also features history of Democratic Republic of the Congo, Portugal was the only opponent, but Germany and France helped King Leopold II overcome the obstacle.
 On 15 November 1884 in Berlin Chancellor Bismark promoted a conference which recognized the State of Congo with a “General Act” and on this the following year the sovereignty of the king of Belgium was proclaimed.

 Until 1890 Leopold II had intervened at his expense to support the long and continuous exploration of the immense territory; and in that year Belgium intervened financially in aid of the king, and he compiled a will in which he authorized Belgium to annex the Congo after ten years.